About the Department

 In addition, the department offers three minor programs:

 Each concentration offers a blend of theoretical and applied coursework by faculty members who combine significant professional experience with advanced degrees.
-Our state-of-the-art teaching and learning facilities were renovated and updated in 2009-10 and include three computer labs, an online media lab, and a HDTV television production center.
+Our state-of-the-art teaching and learning facilities include three computer labs, an online media lab, and a HDTV television production center.